Collaboration Priciples

 We recognize that:

-• Researchers engage in research not only because they are genuinely interested in answering their research questions, but also because this is part of their job, and their research productivity, to a large extent, determines their job and promotion options and recognition in the field.
+- Researchers engage in research not only because they are genuinely interested in answering their research questions but also because this is part of their job.
+Their research productivity, to a large extent, determines their job and promotion options and recognition in the field.

-• Researchers expect that their investment in a particular study will be properly recognized, including in a form of authorship of any resulting publications and presentations.
+- Researchers expect that their investment in a particular study will be properly recognized, including in the form of authorship of any resulting publications and presentations.

-• Researchers want protection of their intellectual property.
+- Researchers want the protection of their intellectual property.

-As much as we can, we will honor these wishes, not only for ethical reasons, but also because this is a foundation for interest and motivation to work with the X-Culture team.
+We will honor these wishes as much as we can, not only for ethical reasons but also because this is a foundation for interest and motivation to work with the X-Culture team.
 Nothing kills motivation more than free-riding and unfair treatment.

 We hope you also recognize that:

-• Many members of the X-Culture team invest immense amounts of time and effort into making the X-Culture project possible, including in collecting the data.
-They too want their input to be recognized, both because it feels good to be recognized, but also because they too live in a publish-or-perish world.
+- Many members of the X-Culture team invest immense amounts of time and effort into making the X-Culture project possible, including in collecting the data.
+They, too, want their input to be recognized, both because it feels good to be recognized and because they live in a publish-or-perish world.

-• There are many talented and experienced researchers on the X-Culture team who can make valuable contributions to many studies conducted based on the X-Culture data.
+- Many talented and experienced researchers on the X-Culture team can make valuable contributions to many studies conducted based on the X-Culture data.
 Many of them will be genuinely interested and, most importantly, have the necessary skills and knowledge to make a truly valuable and meaningful contribution to a study proposed by external researchers.
-If not given an opportunity to participate, not only that may lead to reduced morale and motivation on our team, but also to beliefs, often justifiable, that the data should not be shared externally as the research ideas and expertise to conduct the study in question has been on the X-Culture team all along, we just didn’t have the time to get it yet.
+If not given an opportunity to participate, it not only may lead to reduced morale and motivation on our team, but also to beliefs, often justifiable, that the data should not be shared externally as the research ideas and expertise to conduct the study in question has been on the X-Culture team all along, we just didn’t have the time to get it yet.

 Therefore, to provide motivation and mutually beneficial partnership for all concerned parties and ensure sustained creation of new knowledge, we follow the below-listed principles of open research collaboration: